alexsexton/run-lola-run/readme.md

 Your file tree has a `src` folder containing `images`, `js` and `scss` which is where you do your work

-The tasks builds to an `assets` folder everything gets dumped in there because in this instance it's because it's for a Shopify build.
-Also everything goes into a single level folder.
+The task builds to an `assets` folder.
+Everything gets dumped in there because in this instance it's for a Shopify build, so everything goes into a single level folder.
 No sub folders.
 Because Shopify

 Change this to suit your development style.

+Don't blame me if it doesn't work.

+Peace